Business payments – no easy road

 WUBS is not currently a growth story, its public numbers tell us that.
 That instantly makes it a harder opportunity to take on for any group who is currently telling their investors a growth story.

 Although Western Union provides little segment guidance publicly, Hikmet Ersek, Western Union’s CEO shared a little more colour on the division at a payments event I attended last week: “The payments part of the business has been good, but the trading and hedging segment has been challenging.”

 Where could WUBS fit?

-is one safe bet for a future owner although it’s unclear that one of the current investors in the space would take the plunge due to where they are in their investment cycles.
-That leaves a newcomer to enter the space which will require a lot more education.
+Private equity is one safe bet for a future owner, although it’s unclear of one of the current investors in the space would take the plunge due to where they are in their investment cycles.
+That leaves a newcomer to enter the space, which will require a lot more education.

 If a corporate is to make a play, a more general payments or financial services company may bite.
 Fleetcor acquired Cambridge Global Payments in 2017 and that acquisition helped expand Fleetcor’s business offerings, but it was not one a lot of people saw coming.
 Speculation any broader than that – let’s wait and see for now.